sickOscar/povery-cli/README.md

 ```

 This is particularly useful for excluding from bundling particular libreries that you want to put on a Lambda Layer,
-for example libraries that gives compilation errors (for example, libraries that have dynamic imports) o big libraries
+for example libraries that gives compilation errors or libraries that have dynamic imports) o big libraries
 that makes your index file huge and slows down cold starts.